Indian River (Dominica)

 The Indian River is a river on the Caribbean island of Dominica.
 It flows to the Caribbean Sea between the town of Portsmouth and the village of Glanvillia.
-It is the widest river in Dominica.
+The Indian is the widest river in Dominica.

 Indian River boat rides are one of tourist attractions of Dominica.
-Some of the scenes of Pirates of the Caribbean: Dead Man's Chest are filmed at Indian River.
+Some of the scenes of Pirates of the Caribbean: Dead Man's Chest were filmed at Indian River.